calligraphic/ca-job-board/src/JobCategories/components/JobCategoriesItem/JobCategoriesItem.README.md

 - Jobs in that city
 - Employers who have historically posted jobs in that city
 - c.
+Networking opportunities, maybe
-Networking opportunities, maybe?
-Maybe list Insiders in that area?
+  Maybe list Insiders in that area

 - Press releases about acquisitions/etc in that area.

 Needs admin page to configure what RSS feeds to pull to populate "Press releases", news, and blog articles about a city.